Course Sequence

 AP U.S. Government (HQ3) +

-Description: Study includes general concepts used to interpret United States politics, as well as an examination of the various institutions, groups, beliefs, and ideas that make up American politics.
+Study includes general concepts used to interpret United States politics, as well as an examination of the various institutions, groups, beliefs, and ideas that make up American politics.
 Focus is given to analysis of historical materials--their relevance to a given interpretive problem, their reliability, and their importance.
 Students will develop the skills necessary to arrive at conclusions on the basis of an informed judgment and to present reasons and evidence clearly and persuasively in essay format.
 This course prepares students for intermediate and advanced college social studies courses.

 Number of Credits: 1